BartMassey/rust-nonstdio/README.md

 * The API in general is awkward and error-prone.
 See https://play.rust-lang.org/?gist=4f56375c11978a75bb18e480250e04f8

-This crate is how I think (?)
+This crate is a very rough approximation of how I think (?)
 I wish Rust stdio worked.
-This sketch is inspired pretty heavily by UNIX stdio as it has evolved.
-It probably has a number of problems.